i820189/Python-Tools/Writing Efficient Python Code/chapter3 - Gaining efficiencies.md

 ## Eliminating loops

 ### Looping in Python
-- Looping paerns:
+- Looping patterns:
   - `for` loop: iterate over sequence piece-by-piece
   - `while` loop: repeat loop as long as condition is met
   - "nested" loops: use one loop inside another loop
-  - Costly!
+  - Costly!!!!

 ### Benefits of eliminating loops
 - Fewer lines of code
 - Beer code readability
-  - "Flat is beer than nested"
+  - "Flat is better than nested"
 - Eciency gains

 ### Eliminating loops with built-ins